fluckshop/guiding-principles/README.md

 ### 03. Build for sustainability

 Choose partners who share our environmental values.
-Write efficient code, avoid unnecessary features, and optimize for efficiency.
+Write efficient code, avoid unnecessary features, and optimize for performance.

 ### 04. Community at the core